-If you’ve been hurt in an accident or incident, reach out to the Law Offices of David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.
+If you’ve been hurt in an accident or incident, reach out to the David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.
 We can inform you of whether you could benefit from an expert witness and may be able to help you secure fair and full compensation for your damages.
 Call us at (954) 568-3636 or our online form today.